Find out how to amend your VAT records if you've made errors, correct errors on your VAT Return and claim a refund if you’ve overpaid VAT.

 - where careless or deliberate behaviour results in an incorrect error correction notification being made under method 2 (see paragraph 4.2) you will be subject to a penalty if it is correcting errors made on returns commencing on or after 1 April 2008 with a due date on or after 1 April 2009 – this applies regardless of whether the original errors were made despite taking reasonable care or not

-- in order for HMRC to consider any reduction to a penalty, you should tell us if you have made a careless error or deliberate inaccuracy regardless of its size or value – although we also require separate disclosure for the purpose of reducing any penalty, careless errors may be adjusted on your next VAT Return subject to the limits described in this section
+- in order for HMRC to consider any reduction to a penalty, you should tell us if you have made a careless error or deliberate inaccuracy regardless of its size or value – although we also need separate disclosure for the purpose of reducing any penalty, careless errors may be adjusted on your next VAT Return subject to the limits described in this section

-- correction of deliberate inaccuracies must, however, always be notified to HMRC using form VAT652, please see below for more information – in such circumstances you should complete the VAT652 and provide a description of the inaccuracy – tell us the full amount of the inaccuracy and explain how and why the inaccuracy arose (continue on a separate sheet if necessary)
+- correction of deliberate inaccuracies must, however, always be notified to HMRC using form VAT652, see below for more information – in such circumstances you should complete the VAT652 and provide a description of the inaccuracy – tell us the full amount of the inaccuracy and explain how and why the inaccuracy arose (continue on a separate sheet if necessary)

 - if you have adjusted a careless error or inaccuracy on your return that is within the limits described below you may still write to HMRC asking us to consider any reduction to a penalty – your letter should contain the same information that is required on form VAT652, but it’s important that you also tell us that you have made the adjustment on your return – the majority of such errors will not be careless or deliberate, so no penalty will be due – people make mistakes and we do not expect perfection – when considering whether an error was careless, we are simply seeking to establish whether the person has taken the care and attention that could be expected from a reasonable person taking reasonable care in similar circumstances